 Sauvignon Blanc: A vine whose vitality is only surpassed by that of Riesling.
 Typical aromas are reminiscent of gooseberries and freshly-cut grass.
 Racy acidity with fine structure.

-Scheurebe: Named for the man who created it, Mr Scheu, it’s a cross between Silvaner and Riesling.
+Scheurebe: Named for the man who created it, Mr Scheu, it’s a cross between Riesling and a Bouquet grape.
 The result is an expressive wine with a fine bouquet and fruity acidity.
 When very ripe, it can produce outstanding wines.